 Bake House continues to expose students to some of the concepts experienced in Years 7/8 Food Studies and will introduce them to concepts required when continuing their studies in the Senior Food Courses.
 Students will research, design, produce and evaluate products based around foods involved in the field of bakery.

 Students will experience theory sessions where they will be investigating elements of bakery products such as types of ingredients, their functions and nutritional value and different processes involved in baked goods.
-Students will then apply that knowledge to a practical sessions.
-Students will be required to investigate, design, produce and evaluate productions such as a gingerbread house, decorated cakes and savoury products.
+Students will then apply that knowledge to practical sessions, with hands on learning opportunities.

 - Learn about cyber security by demonstrating understanding of computer network threats and security measures.

 - Create an interactive solution using spreadsheet software to fulfil a given need.

 - This subject provides a pathway to VCE Applied Computing and further study at VCAL/TAFE

 Fashion Product Design involves learning how to create quality designed solutions in response to a client brief.
 Students consider the economic, environmental and social impacts of the technology and take into account the ethical, legal, aesthetic and functional factors that inform the design processes.
 Students complete a folio that includes a detailed client based design brief, creative and on trend research, colourful fashion design sketches and an evaluation criteria that justifies improvements or modifications.

 Students learn how to design and make clothing.
 They undertake a variety of construction and sewing techniques to either produce a hoody of their colour choice, or creatively repurpose an Op shop garment into fashionable clothing.
 Students learn advanced sewing techniques, use the over locker, create vinyl stickers to iron onto clothing and will have access to an embroidery machine for sewing creative embellishments.

 This subject leads to VCE Product Design – Fashion.